 You should bear in mind that with their long, elegant stems, many Hippeastrum varieties need extra support.
 Others have sturdy stems, and I’ve noted these in the descriptions below.

-For those that require support, you can find amaryllis stakes available from HiGift via Amazon.
+For those that require support, you can find stakes available from HiGift via Amazon.

 Without further ado, here are 17 of the best options in the fun and wonderful range of different amaryllis cultivars:

-And did I mention that it’s big, like the shoes worn by its namesake?
-‘Clown’ will reach 24 inches tall and produce eight-inch blooms on two or three stems.
+And did I mention that it’s big?
+‘Dancing Queen’ will reach 20 to 22 inches tall and produce nine-inch blooms on two or three stems.

 I can just picture this sharp red double-bloom variety adding a dramatic accent to Smaug’s mountain lair, or maybe brightening the winter months for Puff on his magic island.